research

 Parameter estimation in such models is a challenging inverse problem.
 Existing approaches, such as Markov Chain Monte Carlo (MCMC), are computationally expensive, non-amortized, and often rely on steady-state initial condition assumptions that may not hold in practice.
 Therefore, we are working on Simulation-Based Inference (SBI) method based on Neural Posterior Estimation (NPE), which enables efficient inference of both physiological parameters and initial conditions.
 Unlike traditional methods, SBI provides fast, amortized inference and produces full posterior distributions, allowing uncertainty quantification and more reliable decision-making.
 Future extensions will explore robustness to model misspecification and missing CGM data.

-- Hoang, T.-D., Bissoto, A., Naik, V. V., Flühmann, T., Shlychkov, A., Garcia Tirado, J., & Koch, L. M. (2025).
+• Hoang, T.-D., Bissoto, A., Naik, V. V., Flühmann, T., Shlychkov, A., Garcia Tirado, J., & Koch, L. M. (2025).
 A Real-Time Digital Twin for Type 1 Diabetes using Simulation-Based Inference.
-Currently Ander Review.
+Proc.
+Digital Twin for Healthcare (DT4H).

 Distribution shift detection for postmarket surveillance of medical AI algorithms